GnanaprakashChandiran/Angular-location/README.md

   city: any
 }
 ```
-If you have battutta token, you can send the token as input to angular-location.
+If you have battutta token, you can send the token as input to angular5-location.

 ## Development server